Skip to main content

 With so many allergy symptom treatments on the market, it can be difficult to sort out which product may be right for you.
-FLONASE nasal sprays are a popular and effective option, but in some circumstances you may wish to consider a nasal decongestant instead.
-Learn more about nasal decongestants, how they work and what types are available, and find out how they compare to FLONASE allergy sprays.
+FLONASE nasal sprays are effective allergy-relief options, but in some circumstances, like when you’re seeking short-term relief, you may wish to consider a nasal decongestant instead.1 Learn more about nasal decongestants, how they work and what types are available, and find out how some decongestants compare to FLONASE allergy sprays.

 NASAL DECONGESTANT PILLS AND SPRAYS

-Nasal decongestants are medicines used for temporary relief of nasal congestion, and may come in the form of pills or nasal sprays.
-Their active ingredients often include pseudoephedrine (PSE), phenylephrine (PE) and topical oxymetazoline.
+Nasal decongestants are medicines used for temporary relief of nasal congestion, and may come in the form of pills or nasal sprays.1 Their active ingredients often include pseudoephedrine (PSE), phenylephrine (PE) and topical oxymetazoline.5

 HOW DOES A NASAL DECONGESTANT WORK?